src-d/guide/engineering/teams/methodology.md

 of delivering the whole issue from Development to Done.
 In that way knowledge is better spread across the whole team.

-For this to work properly, issues must be documented so that a person can move on with the issue, reading what has been done.
+For this to work properly, every issue should be properly documented so any person can move on with every issue, reading what has been done.